Custom loss functions

 We store the hyperparameter α and the indices I of the parameters we want to regularize.

-Additionaly, we need to define a method to compute the objective:
+Additionaly, we need to define a method of the function evaluate! to compute the objective:

 That's all we need to make it work!
 For example, we can now fit A first model with ridge regularization: